-Nearly 44 million people are believed to be suffering from Alzheimer's disease or other dementias
+Approximately, 44 million people all over the world are estimated to be suffering from Alzheimer's disease or related dementia.